qpbp/blog/_posts/2016-07-05-build-telegram-bot-using-es6.md

 ![alt text](/assets/images/build-telegram-bot-part-one/get-bot-token.png "Getting token")

 Successfully!
-We have created the new bot, got token and now we can move to project structure and code part.
+We have created the new bot, have got a token and now we can move to project structure and code part.

 ## Setup Node project